s-gbz/grilborzer.github.io/_posts/2020-02-06-the-lodge-review.md

 They blame Grace for the death of her mother and project the root of their pain on her.

 Their **revenge is a self-fulfilling prophecy** though.
-As their scheme escalates, Grace loses herself and *then literaly* brings pain to the family.
+As their scheme escalates, Grace loses herself and *then literally* brings pain to the family.
 **Their disturbed perception turns into reality.**

 In case you didn't notice: The puppet house scenes were a visualization of the plan.